Waste Management Adelaide 🚮 – Commercial Waste Services!

-So coming number one in Australia is no mean feat!
+So, coming number one in Australia is no mean feat!

 A little bit about how Waster can help your small business with waste services and recycling

-Waster provides low cost and flexible (i.e. 30 day agreements and an end to lock in contracts and unexpected roll-over clauses) waste, rubbish truck and recycling services to small and medium businesses throughout Australia and of course for waste management Adelaide customers.
+Waster provides low-cost and flexible (i.e., 30-day agreements and an end to lock-in contracts and unexpected roll-over clauses) waste, rubbish truck and recycling services to small and medium businesses throughout Australia and of course for waste management Adelaide customers.

-You can check prices, compare services, and book your collections on line through our waste portal now – simply click the blue banners at the top or bottom of this page.
+You can check prices, compare services and book your collections online through our waste portal now.
+Simply click the blue banners at the top or bottom of this page.

-Waste management Adelaide – why Adelaide is the greenest big city in Australia
+Waste management Adelaide: why Adelaide is the greenest big city in Australia

-“Last year, Adelaide city council and the government of South Australia announced that they were working in partnership to make the state capital the “world’s first carbon neutral city” (or at least by 2025).
+“Last year, Adelaide city council and the government of South Australia announced that they were working in partnership to make the state capital the “world’s first carbon-neutral city” (or at least by 2025).
 According to a spokesman, Adelaide City Council allocates 1% of total rates to its Climate Change Action Initiatives Fund annually.
-In 2015/16 this is $932,000.”
+In 2015/16 this is $932,000.

-“An action plan is in the works for later this year, but it is hoped the program will bring $10bn of low-carbon investment to the state and eradicate nearly a million tonnes of greenhouse gas emissions every year.”
+“An action plan is in the works for later this year, but it is hoped the program will bring $10bn of low-carbon investment to the state and eradicate nearly a million tonnes of greenhouse gas emissions every year.

-“The state has also committed to match-fund the city’s incentives scheme so that all building owners and tenants installing energy-efficient devices could claim back some of the costs, ranging from $120 for energy-monitoring systems to $5000 for solar panels and energy storage systems.”
+“The state has also committed to match-fund the city’s incentives scheme so that all building owners and tenants installing energy-efficient devices could claim back some of the costs, ranging from $120 for energy-monitoring systems to $5000 for solar panels and energy storage systems.

-“One of the things I noticed while in Paris at COP21 in December 2015, was the uniqueness of the partnership we have here in Adelaide between the city council and the state government,” says Adelaide’s lord mayor, Martin Haese.
-Zerowaste SA has published some great resources to reduce waste.
+“One of the things I noticed while in Paris at COP21 in December 2015, was the uniqueness of the partnership we have here in Adelaide between the city council and the state government,” says Adelaide’s lord mayor, Martin Haese.”

-The cost to dispose at landfill has really increased – with the levy (which is only a component of gate rates)- from $110+GST as at March 2020 – to $140+GST per tonne on 1st Jan.
+The State Government has steadily increased the waste levy on dumping general waste at landfill in South Australia.
+The cost to dispose of at landfill has really increased, with the levy (which composes only of gate rates) from $110+GST at the time of writing in January 2022 to $143+GST per tonne on 1st Jan.

-For example – a cafe- with average weights of 100kg per cubic metre – could see price increases of c. $2.00+GST per pickup for a 660 litre general waste bin.
+This increase of $33+GST per tonne over two years could impact your commercial bin pickup prices significantly.
+For example, a cafe with an average weight of 100kg per cubic metre could see price increases of c. $2.00+GST per pickup for a 660-litre general waste bin.